May 30, 2019

 2. Be open with your partner

 Be open with your partner about what makes you feel comfortable and safe when it comes to sex.
 If they don’t respect how you feel, don't be afraid to ditch them and find somebody who will!

-Unfortunately ‘just once' is enough for an unplanned pregnancy or catching an STI.
-You’ll never be able to tell whether someone has an STI by looking at them, so always use a condom - especially with a new partner.
+Unplanned pregnancy and sexual diseases can happen whether you have had sex once or a thousand times.
+It isn't possible to tell whether someone has an STI by looking at them, so always use a condom - especially with a new partner.

 If you’re feeling guilty or pressured into having sex with someone, exit the situation as soon as possible.
-Sex should be a pleasurable experience for all individuals involved, and definitely not one-sided.
+Sex should be a pleasurable experience for all individuals involved.
+You can learn more about consent here.

 Why you should practice safe sex

 STIs are more common than you may think.
 According to the World Health Organization, more than 1 million STIs are acquired everyday worldwide.
 Most STIs can be treated with antibiotics, but left untreated they could remain with you for life or even affect your fertility.
-While on the other hand, managing your own fertility can empower you and give you more control over when you decide to have a child.
+In addition to the health-saving benefits, managing your reproductive health can empower you, giving you control over family planning and your sexual wellness.

 What should I do if I’ve had unsafe sex?